-This blogsite is about a weird condition that causes several tiny bubs in every 1,000 to vomit violently and uncontrollably, how this condition and infant surgery have affected me and others, and how PS in babies can be recognized more promptly and treated better than they and their parents so often are.
+This blogsite is about a weird condition that causes several tiny bubs in every 1,000 to vomit violently and uncontrollably, how this condition and infant surgery have affected me and others, and how PS in babies can be recognized more promptly and treated better than they and their parents all-too-often are.

-Any comment or contact is most welcome: it may well be therapeutic for the reader and will certainly add to the wider awareness of this horrible, all-too-common but hardly known and often poorly diagnosed condition.
+Any comment or contact is most welcome: it may well be therapeutic for the reader with a PS history, and will certainly add to the wider and better awareness of this horrible, all-too-common but hardly known and often poorly diagnosed condition.

 This is what pyloric stenosis looks like (the image is from a medical video on YouTube) . . . and I’m told this is a mild vomit.
 My late parents could never bring themselves to talk about their memories of my sickness… is that any wonder?

 Ewww… yuck, Fred!

 PS is popularly dubbed “projectile vomitting”: it is so forceful that milk shoots out, often in an arc and for 1, 2, or even 3 metres (and some report, “even 30 feet” (though that’s a bit hard to believe, it’s almost 10 m) and “even to the ceiling”!
 Whatever, we get the message, and it’s small wonder this unusual condition affects the parents so powerfully that they instinctively know: This is not normal “baby sick”.

-The list of possible culprits that increase gastrin release is lengthy: several genes are involved in about 20% of PS cases, but other common perpetrators have been shown to include erithromycin (a frequently prescribed antibiotic), maternal stress and anxiety, milk chemistry, over-feeding, formula feeding, sleep position, smoking, and other factors.
+The list of possible culprits that increase gastrin release is lengthy.
+Several genes are involved in about 20% of PS cases, but other common perpetrators have been shown to include erithromycin (a frequently prescribed antibiotic), maternal stress and anxiety, milk chemistry, Caucasian race, over-feeding, formula feeding, prematurity, sleep position, smoking, and other factors.

 Again, not me!
-I am thankful that most babies don’t get to this awful degree of weight loss, hunger and dehydration.
+I am thankful that most PS babies don’t get to this awful degree of weight loss, hunger and dehydration.
 Just look at those arms and the neck.
 How I wish my Mum and Dad had taken some more photos, journalled, or just talked about what happened to me back in 1945.

 The distressing web image below also shows the dangerous malnutrition (hunger) and